Mager2112/Vulnerable_server/README.md

 cmake ..
 make
 ```
-To star this app, type:
+To start this app, type:
 ```
 ./vulnerable_server
 ```